DylanMorison/TSR/__tests__/README.md

 ### Functional Tests:

-Can be any of the above tests, except with a focus on user flow
+Can be any of the above tests, except with a focus on user flow.
+In general,

+- code based tests == testing implementation
+- Functional tests == testing behavior and user experience